Last Updated on

 Recipes for Making Blood

 If you’re doing something low-budget, knowing how to do a bit of SFX DIY can go a long way.
 Food items like breadcrumbs and cornflakes can be added to blood to create good effects.
 A last-minute request from a director once meant mashing up a banana into some gloopy blood for an effective gunshot exit wound explosion effect.
-And it was delicious!
+It looked good and tasted delicious!

 Good Basic Blood Mixture